plone/documentation/docs/backend/behaviors.md

 ### Creating a behavior with an adapter and factory

-Given we want to display a price with different content types.
+Given you want to display a price with different content types.
 The price is stored as the net value on the type as a floating point number.
-For display, we need at several places the VAT and the gross value.
+For display, you need at several places the VAT and the gross value.

-We create a schema with the net value for the form and attributes for the calculated values.
+You create a schema with the net value for the form and attributes for the calculated values.
-We create an adapter to calculate the VAT and gross values.
+You create an adapter to calculate the VAT and gross values.
-We need a marker interface to distinguish between context and adapter.
+You need a marker interface to distinguish between context and adapter.

 The Python code in a file `price.py` looks like so: